bump-sh/docs/src/_help/enhance-documentation-content/markdown-support.md

 - TOC
 {:toc}

-The generation of your API documentation is based on your API document, which must adhere to one of the standards we support (OpenAPI/Swagger and AsyncAPI.).
+The generation of your API documentation is based on your API definition, which must adhere to one of the standards we support (OpenAPI/Swagger and AsyncAPI.).

 To allow you to enrich your documentation, we support common Markdown syntax, including call-outs and the addition of images, for example.